Welcome to the Display Ad Sizes Final Exam from The Online Advertising Guide.

 Green boxes are correct answers Red boxes are wrong answers

-#3.
-Which one of these is a *vertical* ad unit? ?
-A vertical ad unit is one which is significantly taller than it is wide.
+#1.
+Which one of these is a horizontal ad unit (for mobile)? ?
+A horizontal ad unit is one which is significantly wider than it is tall.

 #4.
 What is the total area (in pixels) that a *970×90* occupies? ?
 Use a calculator

-#5.
-If you bought all of the ad units on a webpage (or set of pages) at the same time, what would you call it? ?
-Think about traffic
+#8.
+If you bought all of the ad units on the homepage of a site at the same time, what would you call it? ?
+It is a type of roadblock

-#7.
-Which ad size would you put in a multi-size ad unit with a *300×250*? ?
+#10.
+Which larger ad size would you usually put in a multi-size ad unit with a *468×60*? ?
 Multi-size ad units should have similarly shaped ad units grouped together

 #13.
 How many pixels in total does the *320×100* take up? ?
 Do the maths